Xcelris-Labs-Ltd/Publication-ready-taxonomic-charts-from-QIIME/README.md

 2. The legend files should be generated in png format (default is pdf).
 This could be achieved by running the script `plot_taxa_summary.py` with the option `-t/--type_of_file as png`.
 Given below is an example:

 `plot_taxa_summary.py -i phylum.txt -l phylum -c pie -o phylum_charts/ -t png`

+** Note: High resolution images can be generated using the -d, --dpi option for the script plot_taxa_summary.py.

 #### License
 This script is released under GNU GENERAL PUBLIC LICENSE, v3, 29 June 2007